stepanzabelin/clirio/README.md

 All values that come out as a results of parsing the command are either strings or booleans To validate and convert to the desired type - use [Joi](https://www.npmjs.com/package/joi) and [DTO type annotations](https://www.npmjs.com/package/joi-class-decorators)

-Clirio contains and re-exports the `joi-class-decorators` package [https://www.npmjs.com/package/joi-class-decorators](https://www.npmjs.com/package/joi-class-decorators)
+Clirio uses and re-exports the `joi-class-decorators` package [https://www.npmjs.com/package/joi-class-decorators](https://www.npmjs.com/package/joi-class-decorators)

 ##### Joi options validation